dominickjay/dominickjay.com/src/writing/line-clamp.md

   </div>
 </div>

-Well that looks terrible, and also ignores any padding that might around the content (hint: there is.).
+Well that looks terrible, and also ignores any padding that might around the content (hint: there is).
 We need to be able to trim the text off nicely, which is where `line-clamp` comes in.
 Hooray!

 Using this property allows any text to be cut off, with the end of the visible text be replaced with an ellipses.
 There's a few ways of doing this already _kind of_, using JS (there's even a handy (?) npm script to help [line-clamp](https://www.npmjs.com/package/line-clamp) ), [Clamp.js](https://github.com/josephschmitt/Clamp.js) or the `text-overflow` property, as shown below.